 Jan Dismas Zelenka: 'Et incarnatus est' from 'Missa votiva' - live

 Georg Friedrich Händel: 'Heroes, when with glory burning' from 'Joshua'

-Johann Sebastian Bach: 'Es ist vollbracht' aus 'Johannes Passion' - live
+Johann Sebastian Bach: 'Es ist vollbracht' from 'Johannes Passion' - live

 Johann Rosenmüller: Christum ducem qui per crucem

 Marc Antonio Ziani: Alma Redemptoris Mater - excerpt